-1. U. T. System: Approval to Increase Premium Rates of The University of Texas System Professional Medical Liability Self-Insurance Plan Effective September 1, 1995.--Upon recommendation of the Health Affairs Committee, the Board approved a 3.4% increase in the premium rates for The University of Texas System Professional Medical Liability Self-Insurance Plan effective September 1, 1995, as follows:
+1. U. T. System: Recommendation for Approval to Increase the Institutional Premium Rates of The University of Texas System Plan for Professional Medical Liability Self-Insurance Effective September 1, 1995.--

+The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Health Affairs and the Office of General Counsel that the premium rates for The University of Texas System Plan for Professional Medical Liability Self-Insurance be increased by 3.4% effective September 1, 1995, as follows: